Source Code

-The interaction dataset is designed for exactly this
+The interaction dataset contains occurrence records for

-Spain) species: the host plant Androsace vitaliana
+two Sierra Nevada (SE Spain) species: the host plant Androsace

-(host_plant) and the obligate specialist butterfly
+vitaliana (host_plant) and the obligate specialist

-Agriades zullichi (butterfly), together with
+butterfly Agriades zullichi (butterfly), together

-random background points.
+with random background points.

 The dataset includes 3 response variables and 10 environmental predictors derived from remote sensing, climate, and topographic data at 100 m resolution.